Tilottama, Rupandehi: Economy

-Jay Shiva Shakti Water Industries in Tilottama-11, Pradeepnagar is one of the processed drinking water industry of the municipality.
+Jay Shiva Shakti Water Industries in Tilottama-11, Pradeepnagar is one of the processed drinking water industries of the municipality.

-POOJA FARM is one of the biggest farm in whole municipality & near others municipality, located in Tilottama-11,Dhada which is just 500m east from Janavawana school.
-The farm include Cows,Buffalos,Goats,Chickens & Ducks.
-This farm gives the employment opportunities to many workers, the farm mainly focus on the supply of pure milk products & meat products.
-It has the area about 2Biga.
-The owner of field is Roshan Timilsina.
+POOJA FARM is one of the biggest farms in the whole municipality & near other municipalities, located in Tilottama-11, Dhada which is just 500m east of Janavawana school.
+The farm includes Cows, Buffalos, Goats, Chickens & Ducks.
+This farm gives employment opportunities to many workers, the farm mainly focuses on the supply of pure milk products & meat products.
+It has an area of about 2Biga.
+The owner of the field is Roshan Timilsina.

 More

 The municipality was established in 2014 by the government of Nepal.
 There are 17 wards in this municipality.
 The municipality is bordered by Devdaha to the east and northeast, Butwal to the north, Padshari to the south and Motipur to the west.

 Media

 Radio Lumbini at 96.8 MHz is the most popular community radio service in the municipality.
-It is one of the earliest station to broadcast outside the Kathmandu Valley.
+It is one of the earliest stations to broadcast outside the Kathmandu Valley.
 It promotes local culture and airs local news.
-Lumbini Quiz is very popular among the students.
-While folk music and local news is popular among the adult population.
+Lumbini Quiz is very popular among the students while folk music and local news are popular among the adult population.